Does this product actually work?

-Not a problem, just hang onto the release liners(the brown pieces you peel off) and at the end of the race after you have peeled of your number, stick the release liners on the adhesive that has been applied to the number already.
+Not a problem, just hang onto the release liners(the brown and white pieces you peel off) and at the end of the race after you have peeled of your number, stick the release liners on the adhesive that has been applied to the number already.
 Then at the next race, just peel of the old release liners, and stick some new TNR Tape over the old and you are good to go.

 Can I reuse the adhesive more than once if I reuse the number?

 It is not something we recommend, as the adhesive loses it's strength once its been peeled off.
 We recommend applying new adhesive(over the old adhesive) for every race.